Why Security Guards for Construction Sites Save Money

-Security cameras are a great tool for recording what happens on your property, but they have one major flaw: they are reactive.
+Security cameras are a great tool, but they have one major flaw: they’re reactive.
 By the time you review footage of a break-in, the criminals are long gone and your valuable equipment is already missing.
-You’re left with a video file, an insurance claim, and a project delay.
-A physical security presence, however, is proactive.
-A trained officer is a powerful deterrent whose very presence can prevent a crime from ever happening.
-They can patrol the grounds, question suspicious individuals, and respond instantly to threats.
-The decision to hire security guards for a construction site is the difference between documenting a loss and preventing one altogether.
+You’re left with a video file and a project delay.
+This is where proactive construction site security comes in.
+Hiring security guards for construction sites is about preventing crime before it happens.
+A trained officer is a powerful deterrent who can patrol the grounds and respond instantly to threats.
+It’s the difference between documenting a loss and preventing one altogether.

 Key Takeaways